fnalways/terminus-docs/docs/developer/develop/advanced/cookie.md

 Every application in **Olares** operates under two domains: <`app id>.<username>.olares.com` and `<app id>.local.<username>.olares.com`.
 As a result, Olares incorporates a cookie-setting `rewrite` mechanism within the `TAPR (Olares Application Runtime)`.
 This ensures that the application automatically assigns cookies for both domains in the Set-`Cookie` field of the **HTTP response**.

-To use this feature, you just need to define it in the TAC's [OlaresManifest.yaml](../package/manifest.md#resetcookie)
+To use this feature, you just need to define it in the application chart's [OlaresManifest.yaml](../package/manifest.md#resetcookie)

 ```yaml
 options: